County Monaghan Ireland · Co. Monaghan · Scotshouse Save · Share

 The reason to come back.
 The things every local will eventually tell you about, usually after the second pint.

-Ernest Waldron King, an assistant purser with the White Star Line, was born in Scotshouse.
-He died when the Titanic sank in 1912.
-A memorial plaque to him is in St. Andrew's Church — one of the many small connections between Irish villages and the great events of the early 20th century.
+Ernest Waldron King, an assistant purser with the White Star Line, had family roots in Scotshouse.
+He died when the Titanic sank on 15 April 1912.
+A memorial plaque to him is set in the wall of St Andrew's Church of Ireland in the village - one of the countless small threads tying quiet Irish parishes to the disaster.
+Beside it is a stained-glass window remembering the local men killed in the First World War.
+Two memorials to the two great calamities of the age, in a church most travellers drive straight past.

 Things to do outside.